Woodson African American Museum of Florida: History

 Renovation to the original Jordan Park housing project developments led to the foundation of the Dr. Carter G. Woodson Museum in 2006.
 Twenty-seven million dollars from a Hope VI grant was awarded by HUD to the St. Petersburg Housing Authority in 1997 to help revitalize Jordan Park public housing.
 The museum building was previously used as the Jordan Park administrative offices.
 The St. Petersburg leadership Class of 2008 transformed a lot behind the museum into the garden space for special events.
 The garden was designed with the motto “leaving a legacy.”

 The name for the museum was determined by community children who nominated and voted for Woodson.
 Woodson was the second African American to graduate Harvard with a doctorate degree and helped establish Black History Month.

 Mission

-The Dr. Carter G. Woodson African American Museum mission is "to preserve, present, and interpret African American history and to engage a broad and diverse audience through these activities" and "to promote an understanding among various groups that comprise the St. Petersburg community to enhance our ability as a society to respect, value diversity, and foster equal rights and social justice."
+The Museum's mission is "to preserve, present, and interpret African American history and to engage a broad and diverse audience through these activities" and "to promote an understanding among various groups that comprise the St. Petersburg community to enhance our ability as a society to respect, value diversity, and foster equal rights and social justice."

 Leadership

 The current executive director of the museum is Terri Lipsey Scott, who won an impact award from the African American Heritage Association of St. Petersburg in 2017.
 The award was given for her dedication to the museum and the African American community of the city.
-The museum's current board includes Ray Arsenault, Frechette Bradley, Kimberly Brown-Reynolds, Chiquita Clark, Roslyn Graham, Sheree Greer, Yolanda Hudson, Thelma McCloud, and Carol M. Motley.
+The Museum's current board includes Ray Arsenault, Frechette Bradley, Kimberly Brown-Reynolds, Chiquita Clark, Roslyn Graham, Sheree Greer, Yolanda Hudson, Thelma McCloud, and Carol M. Motley.